Deploy a Kubernets Cluster (RKE2) with Warewulf

 kube-system rke2-snapshot-validation-webhook-bf7bbd6fc-p6mf9 1/1 Running 0 19m

-, container-host
+,

-and
+and rke2-config-first-server

 to all the client nodes: